Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

-In \citet{tang_nonparametric_2017}, the authors consider a similar test statistic as in our setting under the assumption that $\aone$ and $\atwo$ are both from the random dot product graph model, the sparsity parameters are constant, and the matrices $\E(XX\t)$ and $\E(YY\t)$ have distinct eigenvalues.
+Our results are perhaps most similar to \citet{tang_nonparametric_2017}.
+In \citet{tang_nonparametric_2017} the authors consider a similar test statistic (albeit without additionally computing $\mathbf{\hat W}_n$) under the assumption that $\aone$ and $\atwo$ are both from the random dot product graph model, the sparsity parameters are constant, and the matrices $\E(XX\t)$ and $\E(YY\t)$ have distinct eigenvalues.
 Leveraging previous results for random dot product graphs, the authors show that if $\kappa$ is a radial kernel, and $\frac{m}{n+m} \to \rho \in (0,1)$, then there exists a sequence of orthogonal matrices $\mathbf{W}_n$ such that

 almost surely under the null hypothesis, where $ U_{n,m}(\mathbf{\hat X, \hat Y})$ is the $U$-statistic defined using the estimates $\mathbf{\hat X}$ and $\mathbf{\hat Y}$ from the adjacency spectral embeddings of $\aone$ and $\atwo$.
 Moreover, for the sequence of orthogonal matrices $\mathbf{W}_n$ we have